-Australia vs India first T20I: Yuzvendra Chahal replaces Ravindra Jadeja as concussion substitute
+First T20I: All you need to know about Ravindra Jadeja-Yuzvendra Chahal concussion substitution

 But although limping badly, he smashed the Australian attack to all corners, scoring 30 runs from his final 10 balls to allow his side to post a competitive total.

 Later in his innings, Jadeja was hit on the helmet by a short ball.
 The incident happened in the 20th over of India’s innings.
-The bouncer from Mitchell Starc took an edge and then hit Jadeja on the helmet, before a catching opportunity was missed by the fielder at point.
+The bouncer from Mitchell Starc took an edge and then hit Jadeja on the helmet before a catching opportunity was missed by the fielder at point.

 It is worth noting that, as per what we know so far, a physio did not immediately attend to Jadeja after getting hit on the helmet.
 The left-hander, when he came back on strike, hit nine runs off the last three balls to take India to 161/7.